-As of the May 24, 2010 site visit, there were no fences on the property.
+As of the April 26, 2011 site visit, there were no fences on the property.
 There are two dirt roads, herein referred to as the "upper" and "lower access" roads, which provide outside vehicle access to the property (Figure 2).
 The lower access road is accessed from 9141 Mooney Road and the upper access road is accessed from 8705 Grant Line Road; both roads provide access to the northwestern end of the property and have low-water crossings at Deer Creek.
 The low-water creek crossings consist of concrete slabs overlying steel pipes.

 There are several unimproved dirt roads within and surrounding the property.
 A dirt road is located along the northwestern end of the property, which starts from the lower access road crossing at Deer Creek and terminates near the center of the northwestern edge of the 30-acre portion of the property.
 This road's terminus is approximately 500 feet from the upper access road creek crossing adjacent to the riparian vegetation of Deer Creek (Figure 2).
 Another dirt road runs along the top of the levee adjacent to the Cosumnes River along the southeastern border of the property.
-Another interior dirt road starts from the northwestern end of the property, near photo station 1, and terminates at the dirt road atop the levee adjacent to the Cosumnes River.
+Finally, an interior dirt road starts from the northwestern end of the property, near photo station 1, and terminates at the dirt road atop the levee adjacent to the Cosumnes River.
 This dirt road runs through the interior of the property along the edge between the 30-acre portion and the 50-acre portion of the property.
 This road is visible in the aerial photograph of the property, shown in Figure 2.
+According to the property owner, this road will be realigned and regraded this summer.
+The realigned and regraded portion of the road will remain a dirt road; there will be no pavement or gravel (Mohamed pers. comm.
+2011).
+This is consistent with the requirement of the Conservation Easement.

-The type, location and size of the roads observed within the property during the May 24, 2010 site visit are similar to what has been reported previously (City of Elk Grove 2009; Williams Wildland Consulting 2005).
+The type, location and size of the roads observed within the property during the April 26, 2011 site visit are similar to what has been reported previously (City of Elk Grove 2009, 2010; Williams Wildland Consulting 2005).
 The property is consistent with the requirements of the Conservation Easement for fences and roads.